farmera/sare_grant/introduction.md

 The Normative Difference Vegetation Index (NDVI) is a form of hyper-spectral imaging that collects and processes information across specific wavelengths of the electromagnetic spectrum.
 In agriculture, the goal of NDVI imaging is to detect the relative strength of photosynthetic processes occurring in the field.
-While vegetation indices like NDVI have been applied for years in agriculture, the primary disadvantage of such methods has traditionally been their cost and complexity.
+While vegetation indices like NDVI have been applied in agriculture, the primary disadvantage of these methods has been their cost and complexity.

 #### Study Goals